 The Board meets a minimum of four times a year, once every quarter.
 The Board meets as many times as necessary to address all current affairs and business.
 Each committee of the Board meets at least once each year or more frequently as necessary to deal with current business and affairs.
 The Audit Committee meets at least four times a year.
+See the section on page 19 titled "Director Attendance" for director attendance records.

-Independent Directors' Meetings
+Meetings of Independent Directors

-During the financial year ended December 31, 2023, the independent directors met five times.
+During the financial year ended December 31, 2024, the independent directors met five times.
 The Board may also excuse members of management and non-independent or conflicted directors from all or a part of any meeting where a conflict or potential conflict of interest arises or where otherwise appropriate.
 The Board has adopted a Board Mandate pursuant to which independent directors will be required to meet after every regularly scheduled Board meeting without the non-independent members and members of management in attendance.